UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

 were synchronized, the differing number of segments in each ray would mean that the number of communications is unknown and that the majority of the processes could be idly waiting for the last communication.
 The second advantage is that the communication of the information in this manner requires only one communication for each ray segment.
-If the rays were solved through linearly, each process would require two communications.
+If the remoteRays were solved through linearly, each process would require two communications.
 The first communication would move information into the domain and the second communication would move information out of the domain.
 The organization of all ray segment information to the origin rank in one step allows for a single communication where the segment order of information is handled by the local process.